Course testimonial from WVU IMC graduate, David Hazleton:

 - Report to a client in a way that clarifies your and the client’s understanding of a marketing communication.

-- Design a marketing communication and write a production-ready script.
+- Design a marketing communication plan and write a production-ready script.

 |Topics in this course may include:|